MetacityTools/Studio/README.md

 -   [x] FIX: coloring models when style changes - display live changes on save
 -   [ ] Color in table view according to metadata amount
     -   [x] Colorize model
-    -   [ ] Adjustable limit of metadata for coloring
+    -   [ ] Adjustable limit of metadata for coloring.git
     -   [x] Heatmap legend
 -   [x] Updated file extension (replacing .metacity with .mcmodel and .json.metactiy with .mcstyle), still supports the old extensions tho
 -   [x] Tooltip on hover over model and labels in 3D